Henry C. Warmoth: After Reconstruction

 In 1877, at age 35, Warmoth married heiress Sally Durand of Newark, New Jersey.
 They had two sons and a daughter, and resided at Magnolia Plantation in Plaquemines Parish.
 Warmoth had bought the sugar cane plantation in 1873.
 Warmoth helped establish a sugar refinery and get a railroad constructed along the west bank of the Mississippi, which contributed to the development of the area.

 He represented the Sugar Planters Association in seeking a tariff against foreign competition, which they gained from Congress.
 Louisiana planters could not compete against outside sugar.
 In 1884, Warmoth traveled to France and Germany to study their sugar industries, and he developed an experimental station at his plantation afterward.
 Unable to compete with foreign sugar, Warmoth sold his plantation and moved with his wife and family to New Orleans.

-In 1888, Warmoth ran for and narrowly lost a race for Governor to Francis T. Nicholls, a Democrat and former governor, in an election accompanied by extensive voter fraud.
+In 1888, Warmoth ran for and lost a race for Governor to Francis T. Nicholls, a Democrat and former governor, in an election accompanied by extensive voter fraud.
 In 1890, Warmoth was appointed US Collector of Customs in New Orleans by President Benjamin Harrison.
 In turn he used his patronage appointments to select many men from among the Afro-Creole community, who had supported him politically.
 During his service, Warmoth lived in the St. Charles Hotel.

 In 1889, the white Democrat-dominated legislature passed a constitutional amendment incorporating a "grandfather clause", which effectively disenfranchised most blacks in the state.
 Not being able to vote also excluded them from juries and local office.
 The Democrats essentially maintained this exclusion until after passage by Congress of the Voting Rights Act of 1965, which authorized the federal government to oversee and enforce the constitutional right of all citizens to vote.

 Warmoth published his memoir, War, Politics and Reconstruction, in 1930.
 It is well regarded and considered a classic of the genre.
 Warmoth died in New Orleans in 1931, at 89.